 It’s important for Alabama seniors to plan ahead when it comes to paying for a move to an Assisted Living community because they may not be able to rely on family or the state government to help when the time arrives.

 Alabama is one of the six states with no Medicaid waiver program for those who fall within the gap of needing assistance with daily tasks and those requiring more comprehensive care in a nursing home.
 Sometimes seniors simply need help with grooming, bathing and oral hygiene.
-The Alabama Medicaid Agency does make available waivers to assist people in economic need for long term care but does NOT apply to assisted living facilities where residents are capable of handling some activities on their own.
+The Alabama Medicaid Agency does make available waivers to assist people in economic need for long term care but does NOT apply to assisted living communities where residents are capable of handling some activities on their own.

 So how are older adults to pay for the care they need?
 Here are a few options to explore: